 Insoluble fiber helps draws water into your stool and adds bulk to it which helps pass it more quickly.

-What are the Ingredients in these High Fiber Cookies?
+What are the Ingredients in these High Fiber Cookies for Constipation?

 Prunes